 A summary table of key waterbird species for each year of the study is presented in Table 5.
-Mean monthly count totals for most waterbird species have either remained relatively stable or fluctuated between 2005 and 2011.
+Mean monthly count totals for most waterbird species have either remained relatively stable or have fluctuated over the period 2005 to 2012.